 With Magicflow, I was able to see exactly how I was spending my time and identify areas for improvement.
 The real-time feedback allowed me to adjust my behavior in the moment and stay focused, and the deep work tracking helped me understand how to improve my focus and concentration.

-Magicflow has been a game-changer for me.
+It has been a game-changer for me, and I hope it will be for you too.
 I discovered how much I context switched, and how often I would have session lengths that were too short for me to even get into flow at all.
 I believe it can be for you, too.